chitram1/ecber/README.md

 ```
 ber_analyze_file_affect('6008BECNR.xlsx', missing_threshold = 0.15, plots_to_file = T)
 ```

-This function call creates a new folder called TAV_AffectPlots in the current directory I was in, and all of the files are saved in one pdf called 6008BECNR_all_plots_w_affect.pdf.
-This file is also uploaded in the test_files folder for reference.
+Upon invoking this function, a new directory named `TAV_AffectPlots` is generated within the current directory.
+Within this folder, all the generated plot files are consolidated into a single PDF named `6008BECNR_all_plots_w_affect.pdf`.
+This reference PDF file is conveniently accessible in the `test_files` folder for your convenience.

-The plotting functions were written so that they could be called within these specific entropy functions, but they can also be invocated individually as long as the parameters they require are calculated and inputted separately.
+The plotting functions are thoughtfully designed to operate seamlessly within the context of the specified entropy functions.
+However, they can also be utilized independently if the necessary parameters are computed and supplied separately.

 For example,
 ```
 plot_counts_w_affect_autonomy(transition_counts, id_number)
 ```

-The parameters required by these plotting functions are largely intermediate calculations done in the entropy functions, however, so it is recommended to produce these plots by changing the `plots_to_file` or `plot_all` parameters in the entropy functions.
+The parameters essential for these plotting functions are primarily derived from intermediate calculations performed within the entropy functions.
+While these parameters are intricately linked to these calculations, it is advisable to generate the plots by adjusting the `plots_to_file` or `plot_all` parameters within the entropy functions.

 Observation Coding Tools
 ------------------

-Our package includes functions for comparing 2 coders and finding the similarity in their reports.
-We include options to increase the tolerance for similarity with a 1, 2, or n-second buffer between both code reports.
-This allows us to compare reports with additional leniency.
-We find the percent agreement by creating a confusion matrix with all the included events that we are looking for, and each entry in the matrix is the amount of seconds that both coders agreed for that pair of events.
+Our package comprises functions dedicated to comparing reports from two coders and quantifying the similarity between their annotations.
+To offer flexibility in assessing agreement, we provide options to adjust the tolerance for similarity, allowing for a buffer of 1, 2, or n seconds between the code reports.
+This adaptive approach enables a comparison with increased leniency.
+To compute the percent agreement, we construct a confusion matrix encompassing all the relevant events of interest.
+Each cell in the matrix represents the duration (in seconds) for which both coders concurred on that specific pair of events.

-Relevant functions we will be using for calculating reliability values include:
+Relevant functions pivotal in computing reliability values encompass:
 1. `createToleranceMatrix(filepath1, filepath2, eventlist, tolerance, file_seconds = 300)`
 2. `buildMatrix(filepath1, filepath2, eventlist, file_seconds)` --> this function calculates the percent agreement and confusion matrix for a fixed tolerance value of 0
 3. `createToleranceAndKappaValsFromMatrix(output_matrix)` --> this function takes in the confusion matrix and returns a data frame of the percent agreement, percent by chance, along with kappa values